unlock-protocol/unlock/unlock-protocol-com/blog/the-graph-blog-post.md

 ![keychain screenshot](/images/blog/the-graph-blog-post/screenshot.png)

-Without a caching layer, requesting this data would have been a bit I/O intensive as it would require the traversal either events or transactions between the user and all of the the locks in the wild.
+Without a caching layer, requesting this data would have been a bit I/O intensive as it would require the traversal either events or transactions between the user and all of the locks in the wild.

 All in all, we love what the Graph Protocol team is working on.
-We look forward to contributing the the project and leveraging it more in the future.
+We look forward to contributing to the project and leveraging it more in the future.

 What other use cases do you imagine, what would you build?